imalbert/cra-template-pleb/README.md

 # cra-template-pleb

-This is a knockoff of the official base template for [Create React App](https://github.com/facebook/create-react-app).
+This is a knockoff of the official typescript template for [Create React App](https://github.com/facebook/create-react-app/tree/master/packages/cra-template-typescript).

 ```
 npx create-react-app my-app --template pleb